 Bridge Courses and Massive Open Online Course (MOOC) Options for Applicants Who Need to Fill Gaps in Functional Knowledge

 Aspiring data scientists may lack functional knowledge in one or more areas required to begin graduate-level coursework.
-To earn these remaining qualifications, individuals would complete bridge courses once they are accepted into a master’s program but prior to transitioning into formal graduate studies, or Massive Open Online Courses (MOOC) to fill gaps in knowledge prior to applying.
+To earn these remaining qualifications, individuals may be invited to complete bridge courses once they are accepted into a master’s program but prior to transitioning into formal graduate studies, or choose to independently take Massive Open Online Courses (MOOC) to fill gaps in knowledge prior to applying.

 Earning a Master’s Degree in Data Science in Hawaii